shuang133/HPCC-Project/README.md

 <img width="749" alt="Screenshot 2024-07-23 at 1 40 43 PM" src="https://github.com/user-attachments/assets/cd0bbc25-c36e-4e2c-a5e8-75f5e5a97fea">

 ### Upload to Google Cloud Storage (manually) ###
-1. Create a new project
+1. Create a new project in BigQuery
 2. Go into Cloud Storage and click on Buckets
 3. Create a new bucket and create a folder inside the bucket
 4. Once inside the folder, click Upload Files and choose the file you desprayed into the landing zone (if you can't find it, try looking under a mydropzone or dropzone folder).
 After uploading, it should be in the bucket/folder.

 ### Upload to Google Cloud Storage (Java) ###
 Although you can upload your file manually, using java or any language program can allow this process to be much more efficient when you need to upload multiple files.
-1. Create a new project
+1. Create a new project in BigQuery
 2. If you have a bucket and folder, you may skip this step.
 If not, create a bucket and create a folder inside the bucket.
 3. Now, you can write a program utilizing your bucket name, folder name, file name, and file path.
 I referenced this sample code provided by Google Cloud when writing my program: https://cloud.google.com/storage/docs/samples/storage-upload-file.